victorohden/qr_code/Readme.md

 ![General QR-Code](./output/general_qr_code.png)

 - **Virtual Business Card (Vcard):**
 This feature enables you to share your contact information using a QR Code.
-Use the [Bussiness Card QR Code Notebook](qr-code-bussines-card.ipynb) to generate a QR code for general propouses
+Use the [Bussiness Card QR Code Notebook](qr-code-bussines-card.ipynb) to generate a QR code with a Vcard.

 ![Bussiness Card - QR Code](./output/vcard_Your%20Name.png)